Undergraduate Course: Medieval Scotland (HIST07001)

 The course takes a thematic approach: the first three weeks cover kingship and political developments in Scotland, and class topics after this include elite religion including the papacy; popular religion including saints' cults; military ideals and technology; trade and economy; population and migration; art and architecture; and education.

 Students will be introduced to a broad range of written sources, such as charters, saints' lives, poems, histories, papal documents, maps.
-They will also consider a wealth of evidence through visits to archives, galleries and through digital means.
+They will also consider a wealth of physical evidence through visits to archives, the NMS, the National Gallery, Edinburgh Castle and a tour of the Old Town.

 Class 1: Introduction: studying history; studying the medieval period; how to approach sources.